 3. Onetime Mail-In Payment (click here): Download a PDF form and mail in your registration with a check or money order.Please check our FAQ section below, or contact the NCGP treasurer at email@example.com.

 NCGP Dues Tiers

-Members shall determine their own level of dues based on income or ability to pay and the honor system.
+Members shall determine their own level of dues based on income or ability to pay.
 The suggested dues rates shall be according to the following scale:

 • $5 a month or $60 a year (for annual incomes under $30K)*

 • $10 a month or $120 a year (for annual incomes from $30K to $50K)